grumpyjames/birding-almanac/features/a-200-bird-year/part-35-dixons-cats-durham-and-children.md

 The reserve itself is almost totally inaccessible and can only be viewed from a pair of laybys.
 There are two cars parked in one of them; a couple next to the nearest one have set up a telescope.
-I can see evidence of someone trying to scope from inside the second car (a worthy but nigh on impossible feat).
+I can see evidence of someone trying to scope from inside the second car (an admirable but nigh on impossible feat).

 I don't immediately feel like asking for assistance - having reached the arbitrary 200, I can afford to dip a few species in the name of